Custom Tensor Operations

 The detailed trait contract is documented in the internal ExtensionOp specification.
 User-facing extension crates should wrap that machinery in small APIs that look like the equivalent PyTorch or JAX operation.

-tenferro-fft is the first extension package following this pattern.
-It provides Fourier transforms as tensor extension operations while keeping the core tenferro crate focused on the common dense operation set.
+FFT (extension) provides Fourier transforms as tensor extension operations while keeping the runtime and tensor crates focused on the common dense operation set.